 Step One - Initial Phase II Proposal

 The Navy will evaluate initial and full Phase II proposals using the evaluation criteria in Section 8.0 of the DoD Program Solicitation.
 Technical merit is the most important evaluation criteria, followed by personnel qualifications and commercialization potential of equal importance.
-Due to limited funding, the Navy reserves the right to limit awards under any topic and only proposals considered to be of superior quality will be funded.

 Note: All SBIR/STTR Phase II awards made on topics from solicitations prior to FY13 will be conducted in accordance with the procedures specified in those solicitations (for all Navy topics this means by invitation only).